 Think about it: People can’t feel great about themselves all the time, though narcissists desperately try.
 The narcissist fears that acknowledging any weakness will allow someone else the chance to take advantage of him or gain power over him.
 To keep up the façade and stave off any occasional feelings of vulnerability or weakness, he learns to overcompensate by acting stronger and more powerful than he feels.
 Again, the root of the disordered personality always relates back to vulnerability.
 The superiority part of the personality organization is secondary; the vulnerability aversion is primary.

 But my intention took a turn when I started to reflect on one particular group of narcissists that breaks with the narcissist’s typical orientation.
-People sometimes say that narcissists don’t go to therapy because they don’t want to let a therapist look at or expose their flaws.
-It’s not true, though, that narcissists don’t seek out therapy.
+People sometimes say that narcissists don’t go to therapy because they don’t want to let a therapist expose their flaws.
+In fact ,it’s not true, though, that narcissists don’t seek out therapy.
 Many narcissistic men and women do.
-Why?
-Because someone or something in their lives has bruised their ego and chipped away at their self-image.
-Someone or something has made them feel that maybe they are not so great, or maybe they need someone to prop them up so they can feel better about themselves.
-In short, narcissists who seek out therapy aren’t true or total narcissists.
-Such men and women would not necessarily meet the criteria required for a diagnosis of Narcissistic Personality Disorder, though they may have several key narcissistic traits.